St. Mary's Forane Church, Athirampuzha

-St. Mary's Forane Church, Athirampuzha is a Catholic church located in Kottayam district of Kerala, India.
+St. Mary's Syro Malabar Forane Church, Athirampuzha is a Catholic church located in Kottayam district of Kerala, India.
 Located in a small village named Athirampuzha near Ettumanur, the church is also known as Athirampuzha church.
 Blessed on August 15, 835 AD, it is one of the oldest church and Christian pilgrim centre in Kottayam district.

 History

 The Athirampuzha Church was established as a chapel of the Marth Mariam Syro-Malabar Church, Kuravilangad, which was established in 337 AD.
 In the days when there were no transportation facilities, the people of Athirampuzha-Madappad region had to travel about fifteen kilometers to reach the Kuravilangad Church for their spiritual needs.
 It was in this context that the church was established in Athirampuzha.

 There is a popular legend about the establishment of the church.
 The eldest Namboothiri of Ettanasseri Illam, a Namboothiri family in Athirampuzha, was not blessed with children even after a long time of marriage.
 All the previous prayers were not fruitful.
 On the advice of Peruorthazhe Mappila, a devotee of Namboothiri's family, the people from the family prayed to the Holy Virgin Mary.
 The collective prayer was fruitful.
 His wife gave birth to a son.
 As per the promise made to Peruorthazhe Mappila, the first church was built in the name of the Holy Virgin Mary on the land donated by the family of Namboothiri as a token of gratitude for the success of their prayer.

 The Church was blessed on 15 August 835 AD.
 On 1 January 1929, St. Mary's Church in Athirampuzha was elevated to the status of Ferona Church on the instructions of Mar James Kalassery, Bishop of the Diocese of Changanassery.

 Leonard D'Cruz, a Portuguese sailor, brought a statue of Saint Sebastian here in 1687.
 The crucifix in this church is unique as it shows St. Sebastian without any wound.
 This is one of the three statues of Saint Sebastian brought to Kerala, the other two being at St. Andrew's Basilica, Arthunkal and Kuravilangad church.
 The smallest of the three statues, it was brought here by local traders from Athirampuzha who traded with Kochi.